Legacy Detox Demo¶

 - Unified Collaboration: Enable engineers and scientists to work on the exact same datasets (Lakehouse/Iceberg) without data duplication.

-- Frictionless AI: Move from raw data to trained models (SparkML/Vertex AI) within a single notebook environment.
+- Frictionless AI: Move from raw data to trained models (SparkML/Gemini Enterprise Agent Engine) within a single notebook environment.

 - Performance: Demonstrate high-speed, cost-effective execution using the Lightning Engine.